JUMP TO:

 Also, by design, you can’t add data prior to the day you first used the feature.
 I think it’d be fair to let people add the past few days, since most people know that.

-Now, another thing that’s kinda annoying is it requires you to hit ‘no’ on a given activity.
+Now, another thing that’s kinda annoying is that it requires you to hit ‘no’ on a given activity.
 So you won’t get full ‘credit’ for that day (and thus the checkbox up top) unless you’ve specified no for a given behavior.
 That’s silly.
 With Whoop, if I leave an item blank, it’s assumed as no. So, for example, you see here where on one day I’ve selected yes to everything, and thus completed it, whereas another day I left some off, and it shows incomplete and no ‘Checkbox’ at the top.
-The more things you require people do, the less things people do.
+The more things you require people to do, the less things people do.

 Thankfully, these would be trivial things to fix, and the team did seem pretty responsive to my questions/thoughts.